Shuyang-Liu/Shuyang-Liu.github.io/_pages/about.md

 # Honors
 -  Excellent Student Cadre (2020)
--  Model Student of Academic Records (2022)
+-  Model Student of Academic Records (2021)
+-  Technology Innovation Scholarship (2022)
+-  Social Welfare Scholarship (2023)

 # Hobbies
 - Music, a major fan of Taylor Swift.
 Also like Lana Del Rey and Coldplay :)